-FRISCO, Texas – Five tenured faculty members of the TSD Conference provided perspectives on the history and current struggles of the special needs and preschool student transportation industry, while recommending attendees gain additional training at conference sessions being held through Tuesday.
+FRISCO, TEXAS — Five tenured faculty members of the TSD Conference provided perspectives on the history and current struggles of the special needs and preschool student transportation industry.
+The faculty recommened that attendees gain additional training at conference sessions being held through Tuesday.

 The “Then, Now & Tomorrow” general session was held at the TSD Conference on Friday evening.
 Legal consultant Peggy Burns moderated the panel which included Pauline Gervais, retired executive director of transportation for Denver Public Schools; Linda Bluth, expert legal witness and retired director of the Maryland Department of Education’s Division of Special Education/Early Intervention Services; Alexandra Robinson, executive director for the Office of Pupil Transportation at the New York City Department of Education; and Susan Shutrump, supervisor of occupational and physical therapy for the Trumbull County Educational Service Center in Ohio.

-Burns opened with the thought that special education transportation had come a long way since she and her colleagues had begun pioneering it.
+Burns opened with the observation that special education transportation had come a long way since she and her colleagues had begun pioneering it.
 Bluth stated that the issue of access has greatly benefited since the Individuals with Disabilities Education Act in 1975.
-Shutrump pointed out the benefits of now afforded by federal and state guidelines as well as the options in wheelchair securements now offered by vendors.
+Shutrump pointed out the benefits now afforded by federal and state guidelines, as well as the options in wheelchair securements now offered by vendors.

 Still, things that were problems then are still problems now.
-Burns asked panelists for input on how transportation departments can better engage with school administration so they can receive the information needed for optimal school bus services for students with disabilities.
+Burns asked panelists for input on how transportation departments can better engage with school administration, so they can receive the information that is needed for optimal school bus services for students with disabilities.

 Some attendees commented that student medical issues can also be a point of disagreement between transportation departments and parents.
 “When a district knows a student risk and doesn’t take reasonable steps, they’re really potentially liable for damage to that child, and that may or may not by reduced by use of contractors,” Burns cautioned.

 Robinson stressed the importance of leadership along with collaboration, saying that since school bus drivers are responsible for the actual transport of students, they must be trained and empowered to make good, fast decisions in moments of crisis.
-Additionally, those with experience must train others to establish a "succession plan."
+Additionally, those with experience must train others, so they can establish a “succession plan.”

 Bluth said the industry has done a good job advocating for students with disabilities, but decried the “obvious & unforgettable” lack of respect for school bus drivers that still exists throughout much of the school system.
 The entire audience applauded at that point, making it clear that it was a sentiment felt by not a few student transporters.